HomeGuidesAPI ReferenceChangelog

 We have four different tariff types:

-- an opt-in extra, such as green power or a smart thermostat program.
-These aren’t tariffs that a customer can be “on” exclusively, but plans that can “add-on”.RIDER
+3. OPTIONAL_EXTRA - An opt-in extra, such as green power or a smart thermostat program.
+These aren't tariffs that a customer can be "on" exclusively, but rather plans that can be added on.

-- a charge or set of charges (rates) that can apply to multiple tariffs.
+4. RIDER - A charge or set of charges (rates) that can apply to multiple tariffs.
 This is often a regulatory-mandated charge.

 Let's put this all together.
 Signal customers use the Tariffs endpoint to search for a set of tariffs.

-On this page, we will look for a residential tariff.
-To retrieve a list of tariffs that may contain your customer's tariff, you will send the following request:
+On this page, we'll look for a residential tariff.
+To retrieve a list of tariffs that may contain your customer's tariff, you'll send the following request:

 GET /rest/public/tariffs?zipCode=33101&country=US&customerClasses=RESIDENTIAL&tariffTypes=DEFAULT,ALTERNATIVE&serviceTypes=ELECTRICITY&effectiveOn=2017-10-01&sortOn=customerLikelihood,tariffType&sortOrder=DESC,ASC&fields=ext